-Obviously, I use Live Oak Boutique’s journals for my war binder inserts! 😉 Here is how I’m using each journal in my war binder right now.
+Obviously, I use Live Oak Nest’s journals for my war binder inserts! 😉 Here is how I’m using each journal in my war binder right now.

 I am currently working through Priscilla Shirer’s book Fervent: A Woman’s Battle Plan to Serious, Specific and Strategic Prayer.
 The book walks you through creating a prayer strategy for 10 primary areas in your life, and as you work through the book you craft your own prayers.
 So each prayer, along with the chapter’s notes, are going into my Heartfelt Prayer Journal.
 I’ll be walking through the book and blogging about each chapter over the next few months, and I’d love it if you would join me!
 You can purchase the book from Amazon, by clicking here!

 I am using this journal to document my gratitude for the blessings God has given me.
 I also document my gratitude for times in my life where God has spoken to me or orchestrated outcomes that only He could do!
 Committing to writing down my gratitude DAILY is a little too overwhelming for me so I do it weekly.